Single-family zoning: Political culture

-Recent changes
+Rezoning efforts (2018-present)

-Recently, cities across the nation have started looking at reforming their land-use regulations, particularly single-family zoning, in attempts to solve their housing shortages and reduce the racial inequities which arise from housing segregation.
+In the late 2010s, cities across the nation have started looking at reforming their land-use regulations, particularly single-family zoning, in attempts to solve their housing shortages and reduce the racial inequities which arise from housing segregation.

-In recent years, there has been a growing concern over "missing middle housing" in the United States housing market.
+A growing concern over "missing middle housing" developed in the United States housing market.
 This term refers to options in between renting apartments and buying a single family detached home on an entire lot.
 "Middle" housing options like this include duplexes, fourplexes, townhouses, and cottage court apartments which could provide options for lower and middle income individuals who cannot afford single family homes.
 Advocates for getting rid of single family zoning argue that by allowing housing options outside of only single family homes, more people would be able to stay in their cities without being priced out or relying on a shrinking supply of affordable units.

 Ending single family zoning is a controversial topic.
 Many residents and NIMBY (Not in My Backyard) advocates do not want development to increase the density of their neighborhood of exclusively single family homes.
 Some argue that having apartments will decrease the value of their single family homes.
 Some argue that upzoning initiatives will increase effects of gentrification by increasing the housing costs in that area.
 Their argument is that homeowners will have a higher incentive to sell their properties at even higher rates because buyers or developers might be willing to pay more for houses they know they can convert into multiplexes.
 Those who are proponents of ending single family zoning call themselves YIMBYs (Yes in my Backyard) as a counter-movement to NIMBY sentiments.
 They argue that more housing is the answer to the housing shortage, so they see the increase in density of their neighborhood as justified.